kwungY/fb_clone/README.txt

-I tottaly forgot about typescript requierment hope you will accept it regardless
+I totally forgot about the typescript requirement hope you will accept it regardless

 To start

 -- git clone
 -- npm install

-change mongo url to yours for testing
+Change Mongo url to yours for testing
 -- npm start

 To test registration -> http://127.0.0.1:5000/user/registration POST